-More than 35% of respondents who completed the survey are Allied Health Professionals.
-27% are GPs and 16% Nurses and Midwives.
-Having Allied Health Professionals leading in census participation, closely followed by General Practitioners, is significant for the rural health workforce census.
-It reflects the vital role these groups play in delivering healthcare services in rural and remote areas, where access to specialised medical care can be limited.
-Allied Health Professionals often provide a broad range of essential services, complementing the work of General Practitioners, who are often the first point of contact for patients.
+More than 35% of respondents who completed the survey are allied health professionals.
+27% are general practitioners and 16% nurses and midwives.
+Having allied health professionals leading in Census participation, closely followed by general practitioners, is significant.
+It reflects the vital role these groups play in delivering healthcare services in rural and remote areas, where access to specialised medical care can be limited. allied health professionals often provide a broad range of essential services, complementing the work of general practitioners, who are often the first point of contact for patients.

-Their strong representation in the census ensures that workforce planning and policy decisions are informed by the perspectives of those most actively engaged in rural healthcare delivery.
+Their strong representation in the Census ensures that workforce planning and policy decisions are informed by the perspectives of those most actively engaged in rural healthcare delivery.
 It also helps identify workforce challenges, training needs, and potential areas for professional development to better support these critical healthcare providers.